-- The earliest moving images date from the 1890s and by 1895 there were many movies being shown including comedies, dramas and news events. - Europe went in for early news film.
+- The earliest moving images date from the 1890s and by 1895 there were many movies being shown. - Europe went in for early news film.
 In 1896 a Frenchman filmed the Czar Nicholas II's coronation and four days later the celebration on Khodynka Field during which 1,389 people were killed and 1,300 injured (the Khodynka Tragedy) in the rush for imperial gifts.
-The gifts which everybody was to receive were a bread roll, a piece of sausage, pretzels, gingerbread and a commemorative cup but rumours circulated that the cup contained a gold coin. - Nicholas and Alexandra were told about the tragedy later and wanted to cancel the dinner at the French Embassy but were convinced by others that it would an insult to the French.
+Nicholas and Alexander were told about the tragedy later and wanted to cancel the dinner at the French Embassy but were convinced by others that it would an insult to the French.
 They visited the injured in hospital the following day.
 Nicholas II replaced Alexander III, an autocrat who reversed the liberal measures of his father but who fought no major wars for which he was styled 'The Peacemaker'.
-Nicholas II was called Nicholas the Bloody by some and Saint Nicholas the Martyr by the Russian Orthodox Church. - Nicholas II (reigned 1894-1917) was the last emperor of Russia and he was nicknamed 'The Bloody' because of the Khodynka Tragedy and the violent suppression of the 1905 revolution.
-Alexandra was granddaughter of Victoria and was put to death with her immediate family by the Bolsheviks in 1918.
+Nicholas II was called Nicholas the Bloody by some and Saint Nicholas the Martyr by the Russian Orthodox Church.